oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     ```

-13. On the worksheet, enter the following SQL statement:
+18. On the worksheet, run the following SQL statement:

     ```text
     <copy>SELECT LOCATION_ID, STREET_ADDRESS, CITY FROM HCM1.LOCATIONS ORDER BY LOCATION_ID;
     </copy>
     ```

-14. On the worksheet, enter the following SQL statement:
+19. On the worksheet, run the following SQL statement:

     ```text
     <copy>SELECT LOCATION_ID, CITY FROM HCM1.LOCATIONS WHERE LOCATION_ID='1000';
     </copy>
     ```

-15. On the toolbar, click **Run Script**.

-16. Sign out of Database Actions but keep the tab open.
-If you don't sign out, you will get the following error in the next task:

-    `Generate firewall policy failed for user APP_USER due to Listener refused the connection with the following error: ORA-12530, TNS:listener: rate limit reached.`

-## Task 4: Deploy the SQL Firewall policy for APP_USER
+## Task 3: Deploy the SQL Firewall policy for APP_USER

 1. Return to the **Autonomous Database | Oracle Cloud Infrastructure** tab.